 I’m constantly writing PowerShell scripts to deploy my applications.
 At least 1/4 of these applications need to have some kind of registry value added or modified in not only HKEY_LOCAL_MACHINE but also HKEY_CURRENT_USER.

 As soon as I get some kind of batch file from an application owner referencing HKEY_CURRENT_USER I cringe.
-I cringe because not only do I need to modify a registry value for the currently logged on user I need to do it for all users on the desktop to ensure all users that use that machine are able to use the software.
+I cringe because not only do I need to modify a registry value for the currently logged-on user I need to do it for all users on the desktop to ensure all users that use that machine are able to use the software.
+The Active Setup registry met

 It’s not just as simple as modifying a value in something like HKEY_CURRENT_USER\Software\MyApplication for two reasons.